asutherland/serviceworker-sim/README.md

+Right now this is just a scratchpad where I write pseudo-code with what amount to annotated specs (in the comments) in an attempt to understand the specs and not fall asleep in the process.

+Originally I was trying to implement a toy simulation as described below, but I don't have the time to follow through on the dream.

+## Original Goals ##

 Toy simulations of Service Worker-related APIs with the intent of aiding in understanding and discussion of concurrency and ordering-related scenarios.
 In other words, nuances not related to concurrency are discarded.